nexiality/documentation/userguide/BatchFiles.md

 #### **nexial-custom-jar**

 This script copies the files/directories from source location to the `${user.home}/.nexial/jar` destination.
-This is mostly useful when user wants to add some custom jars such as database specific jars which needs to be loaded while executing Nexial test cases.
+This is mostly useful when user wants to add some custom jars and database drivers which will be loaded while executing Nexial test cases.
 Nexial also loads custom jars from location `${user.home}/.nexial/jar` directory.
 So user can provide one or more source locations from where jars will be copied to `${user.home}/.nexial/jar`.

+Find more details about custom jars [here](CustomJars)

-#### Note
+##### Note
 - Source location can be directory or file path.
 - User can specify multiple source locations.